iotaledger/goshimmer/docs/apis/communication.md

 ### Results

-* Returned type

 |Return field | Type | Description|
 |:-----|:------|:------|
 | `id`  | `string` | Message ID of the message.
 Omitted if error. |
 | `error`   | `string` | Error message.
 Omitted if success.    |

 ## `/messages/payload`

 Method: `POST`

 `SendPayload()` takes a `payload` object of any type (data, transaction, drng, etc.) as a byte slice, issues a message with the given payload and returns its `messageID`.
-Note, that the payload must be valid, otherwise an error is returned.
+Note that the payload must be valid, otherwise an error is returned.

 ### Parameters